ceblfe/Visualization_Tableau_KC/README.md

 ## 2. Figuras/

-This file contains all the figures of cryto currencies to draw the USA map with these figures
+This file contains all the figures of crypto currencies to draw the USA map with these figures

 ## 3. Objetivos_Practica.pdf